openedx/frontend-platform/docs/base-API.rst

 used to add additional initialization behavior before or after the rest of the sequence.

-An example in which we override the authentication handling:
+An example in which we override the auth handling:

 ::

    App.initialize({
      overrideHandlers: {
-       authentication: (app) => {
+       auth: (app) => {
          // As a usage example of overriding one phase of the startup sequence,
-         // providing this function will override the default authentication
+         // providing this function will override the default auth
          // initialization.

          // The 'app' argument is a reference to the App singleton.